+The methodology used in this appraisal to assess the contribution of open space to the character and appearance of the conservation area is described in section 7.2.6.
 Open space is defined as common land, farmland, countryside and recreational spaces (including allotments, school grounds, churchyards and cemeteries).
 Private gardens and private car parks are excluded, although it should be recognised that these features make a positive contribution to the character and appearance of the conservation area both in terms of their management and historic form and function.

-Individual parcels of land are mapped on the interactive map at the front of this appraisal according to how much contribution they make to the character and appearance of the conservation area: strong, some, none / negligible.
+Individual parcels of land are mapped on the open space assessment layer of the interactive map at the front of this appraisal according to how much contribution they make to the character and appearance of the conservation area: strong, some, none / negligible.

-More details of the methodology used in the assessment are contained in Section 7.2.
+More details of the methodology used in the assessment are contained in section 7.2.